SystemRDL/sphinx-peakrdl/docs/inline-documentation.rst

 Inline Documentation
 ====================

+Register reference can be inserted inline into any reStructuredText document using the directives described in this page.
+Inline register reference is useful if you do not want to rely on the dynamic HTML-generated register reference, and instead want to have all the register reference be included within the Sphinx-doc project.
+This is especially useful if the desired output is PDF.

 .. rst:directive:: .. rdl:docnode:: path

     Inserts the full documentation for the register model node referenced by ``path``.